jorbDehmel/oak/docs/manual.md

 pragma does *not* modify the actual runtime: It only says that, if `acorn` is the one executing, a nonzero exit code should be expected and a zero exit code should be treated as an error.

+# Part 3: Future Features

+## Internal Rule Engines

+There is no reason why rule engines must be external: In the future, macros should be able to act as custom rule engines.
+This should be in the form of dynamic `.so` loading so as to reduce latency.